-Systems Programmer - provides Computer and Electronics support to MSE faculty, staff and students (Sirrine, Olin and AMRL).
+Systems Programmer - provides Computer and Electronics support to MSE faculty, staff, and students (Sirrine, Olin, and AMRL).
 Assists in solving IT problems.
 Designs electronic circuits for instrument interfacing.
-Responsible for updating the MSE websites and provides support of industrial projects in the fabric (nonwoven and woven) formation and/or finishing labs.
+Responsible for updating the MSE websites and providing support for industrial projects in the fabric (nonwoven and woven) formation and/or finishing labs.